 Nikon 80-400mm Vs. Nikon 200-500mm: Comparison Table

 Though both Nikon 80-400mm and 200-500mm are zoom lenses are significant differences in their specifications.
-And this table here will help you to compare these two lenses.
+This table will help you to compare these two lenses.

 Nikon 80-400mm Vs. Nikon 200-500mm: Know The Differences